tghcastro/spring-cloud-fundamentals/README.md

 ### Config-Client-App:

-	Client app will display the configurations [from GitHub repository](https://github.com/tghcastro/scf-config-repository)
+	Client app will display the configurations from the Config-Server

 	http://localhost:10003/